 The UCF Math Department has offered the PhD program in Mathematics since Fall 1993 with a Financial Mathematics track added in Fall 2017, the Master program in Mathematics since Spring 1971 with an Industrial Mathematics track added in Fall 2000 and a Financial Mathematics track added in Fall 2017, and the Graduate Certificates in Mathematical Sciences since Fall 2009.

 The UCF Math graduate program admits new PhD and Master students in the Fall and Spring semesters, and new graduate certificate students in the Fall, Spring and Summer semesters.
 All underrepresented or underserved American students with the talent and the ambition are encouraged to apply for the UCF math graduate program and to earn a doctoral degree in a mathematical science.

-The program admitted 15 new PhD students, 3 master students and 26 graduate certificate students in 2017.
+The program admitted 15 new PhD students, 6 master students and 4 graduate certificate students in 2018.

-The program has awarded 69 PhD degrees, 356 Master degrees and 11 Mathematical Science Certificates since 1971 (Spring 2017).
+The program has awarded 74 PhD degrees, 370 Master degrees and 22 Mathematical Science Certificates since 1971 (Fall 2018).